The name of this post could easily caption a contemporary article on bourbon in a glossy magazine, or historical quarterly.

 The story is fascinating as it is surely the first “academic” look at bourbon.
 It treats bourbon not as something to sell, analyze scientifically, or place in a social setting, but as something worthy of historical appraisal.

-In the last 20 years of the 1800s, technical texts, general histories and trade literature of various kinds gave useful information on bourbon, but you don’t see much if anything before 1880.
-[See Addendum below added July 10, 2016].
+In the last 20 years of the 1800s technical books on distilling, general histories, and trade journals gave useful information on bourbon, but you don’t see much of this before 1880.
+The 1872 article was prescient to understand the importance bourbon had already achieved in American social life.
+[See Addendum below].

-What makes the piece below so interesting is bourbon as a name for whiskey had only first appeared 51 years before, in 1821.
-Just enough time had gone by for someone to look at the product in intellectual terms so to speak.
+What makes the piece, reproduced below, especially noteworthy is that bourbon as a name for whiskey had first appeared in print only 51 years earlier, in 1821.
+Just enough time had gone by for someone to look at the subject sociologically, essentially.

 Genealogy of Bourbon Whisky